gracewashere/graysonwright.com/source/projects/openreferral.md

   <aside class="screenshot">
     <img alt="" src="/projects/openreferral/webapp.png" />
     <blockquote>
-      The new webapp makes it easy for multiple employees to manage and distribute social service information.
+      The new web app makes it easy for multiple employees to manage and distribute social service information.
     </blockquote>
   </aside>